-The collections of the Yale University Art Gallery number more than 250,000 objects representing Eastern and Western cultures from ancient times to the present.
-Recent exhibitions include Modern Art from the Middle East, celebrating the 175th anniversary of Arabic studies at Yale; Japan's Global Baroque, 1550-1650; and Pompeii: Photographs and
+The collections of the Yale University Art Gallery

+number more than 250,000 objects representing world cultures from ancient times to the present.
+Recent exhibitions include Modern Art from the Middle East, celebrating the 175th anniversary of Arabic studies at Yale; Matthew Barney: Redoubt; and Place, Nations, Generations, Beings: 200 Years of Indigenous North American Art.